-Who has an old Ikea Mammut stool lying around the house?.
+Who has an old Ikea Mammut stool lying around the house?
 I think many people love the Ikea children’s furniture but it can sometimes take quite a hammering from the kids and end up looking a bit tired and sad.

 But it is possible to give it a second lease of life with a little bit of imagination and a touch of paint.

 Disclosure: This product was sent to me for free for review purposes, all opinions and views are my own.
-The post also contains affiliate links which I think you may find useful – any purchases made via these links provides a small commission to me at no extra cost to you.
+The post also contains affiliate links which I think you may find useful – any purchases made via these links provide a small commission to me at no extra cost to you.
 This helps me keep the blog up and running.

 Upcycling Ikea Furniture (IKEA Mammut Stools)